Johannesburg: Star Alliance Flights Starting at €338 From all Over Europe

 Mileage

-Swiss and Lufthansa issue their tickets in booking class K. To give you an example, a Swiss roundtrip from Amsterdam should roughly get you:
+Swiss issue this tickets in booking class K. To give you an example, a Swiss roundtrip from Dublin should roughly get you:

 • 3,016 Miles on Turkish Airlines Miles&Smiles